janklab/janklab-core/doc/Coding Style.md

  * Except for tasks inside UIs that need to be reported back to the user, in which case the status and result are both wrapped in a single return object.
 * Do not change output types or structure based on whether inputs are scalar.
 * Prefer OOP approaches instead of sets of related functions, in general.
+* M-Lint-warning-clean
+ * All M-Lint warnings should be suppressed or worked around.

 ##  Formatting